SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 The tenant policy will be added to the tenant policies list.

 >**Important:** When defining the retention rules and options you can select a checkbox to allow subtenants to modify definitions of these rules or options.
 By default, this checkbox is not activated.
-Be aware that if you do not select this checkbox after creating the subtenant you need to run an update from the Management tenant in order to edit those rules and options.
+Be aware that if you do not select this checkbox after creating the subtenant you need to run an update from the {{< tenant-type-3 >}} in order to edit those rules and options.

 #### To edit a tenant policy